Skip to content

 What moves the repair cost in Fort Wayne

-Fort Wayne does not mandate Class 4 impact-resistant shingles, but upgrading from standard architectural shingles to Class 4 typically adds $0.50–$1.00 per square foot.
-Class 4 shingles qualify for insurance premium discounts of 10–20%, which can offset the upfront cost over the shingle lifespan.
+Fort Wayne does not require Class 4 impact-resistant shingles, but they are available as a voluntary upgrade.
+Installing Class 4 shingles during repair can qualify homeowners for insurance premium discounts of 10–20%, which may offset the higher material cost over time.

 Replacement cost estimate